Johnny1188/johnny1188.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
     - (Mechanistic) interpretability
-    - Reinforcement learning
+    - Foundation models
     - Meta-learning
-    - Machine learning applications in brain-computer interfaces and neuroprosthetics
+    # - Machine learning applications in brain-computer interfaces and neuroprosthetics
     #- Reinforcement learning
     #- Meta-learning
     #- Self-modeling